kubewarden/docs/docs/security/threat-model.md

 - Warn users via our docs and *suggest* some minimum RBAC to be used.
 - Provide a policy which detects RBAC changes and **maybe** block them.

-## Threat ID 12 - Block rule can be bypassed due to missing match (e.g.  missing initcontainers)
+## Threat 12 - Block rule can be bypassed due to missing match (e.g.  missing initcontainers)
 An attacker created a workload manifest which uses a feature of the Kubernetes API which is not covered by the admission controller